specure/ont-drive-test-tool-tracker/README.md

 - starting test can take at least 1s with great conditions, during the testing I experienced 15s from test start to first bandwidth value acquired from the test
 - unable to force user to not turn on wifi adapter
+- There is no check during the running test if mobile data are the one used for network traffic ( possible to add)